This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 The pastry shell is made with my Perfect all-Butter Pie Crust.
 It's delicious ad flaky, a perfect vessel to hold the savory quiche filling.
 The pie crust dough recipe is here and can be made in advance.

-The quiche is delectable, full of shallots, bacon and cheese.
+The quiche is delectable thanks to shallots, bacon, and cheese.
 It's just delicious for a savory breakfast or brunch, and it can be made ahead.
 Make it the day before and reheat it for the meal.
-It can even be frozen!
+It can even be frozen.

 Step 1: Prepare the tart shell